kupara/dsa/README.md

 		The enqueue operation inserts a new element at the end of a queue, and the dequeue operation removes an element from the front of a queue.

 6. Simple Trees
-		A tree is a nonlinear data structure that is used to store data in a hierarchical manner.
+		A *tree* is a nonlinear data structure that is used to store data in a hierarchical manner.

 		Tree data structures are used to store hierarchical data, such as the files in a file system.

-		A tree is made up of a set of nodes connected by edges.
+		A tree is made up of a set of *nodes* connected by *edges*.

-		Special types of trees, called binary trees, restrict the number of child nodes to no more than two.
+		Special types of trees, called *binary trees*, restrict the number of child nodes to no more than two.

-		A tree can be broken down into levels.
+		A tree can be broken down into *levels*.

-		The root node is at level 0, its children are at level 1, those nodes' children are at level 2, and so on.
+		The *root* node is at level 0, its children are at level 1, those nodes' children are at level 2, and so on.

 7. Graphs and Graphs Algorithms